rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

    1. Select the Nodes that you want to use in your query.<br>
    2. Identify the node attributes that store the information you require.<br>
-   3. Select any relationships to connect to nodes that hold your required data.<br>
+   3. Identify any relationships that are required to connect nodes that hold your targeted data.<br>
-   4. Write your MATCH statement
+   4. Write your MATCH statement.

   <br>